maxencedraguet/Quark_Gluon_ML_Tagging/README.md

 <img src="Readme_Result/ResultBDTNN/JUNIPR/acc_curve.png" width="350" />
 </p>

-* Clearly every one of them is at saturation.
+* Clearly, every one of them is at saturation.
 "Worse" than this, the unaries are in fact learning their data distribution very well.
-Each pair of plot that follows is gluon left and quark right.
+Each pair of plots that follows has gluon left and quark right.
     * end:
     <p float="center">
     <img src="Readme_Result/ResultBDTNN/probability_distributions_g/ending_distribution.png" width="350" />